A food festival in Ireland? It’s “one of the 12 greatest shows on earth” declared the UK’s Sunday Times newspaper

-The above quote might sound like a sweeping statement, but when you consider that the Galway Oyster Festival has been shucking oysters since 1954 (making it one of Europe’s longest-running food extravaganzas) it doesn't sound so incredible.
+The above quote might sound like a sweeping statement, but when you consider that the Galway International Oyster and Seafood Festival has been shucking oysters since 1954 (making it one of Europe’s longest-running food extravaganzas) it doesn't sound so incredible.

 One thing’s for sure, Ireland enjoys celebrating food.
-In 2000, there were about 20 food festivals on the calendar; two years later that number had doubled with festivals being held everywhere from Kinsale to Kilkeel.
+Once, there were about 20 food festivals on the calendar; now that number had doubled with festivals being held everywhere from Kinsale to Kilkeel.

 Food festivals come in many different flavours, but their chief ingredient is a celebration of Irish foods and the local producers, chefs and restaurateurs that champion them.

-Waterford Harvest Festival is a foodie extravaganza for a city with its very own bread (blaa – a fluffy bread roll).
-But let’s not forget the other attraction of bringing foodies together, as Mark Graham recalls.
+September also brings the Waterford Harvest Festival, a foodie extravaganza for a city with its very own bread (blaa – a fluffy bread roll).
+But let’s not forget the other attraction of bringing foodies together, as festival fan Mark Graham recalls.
 It all starts with a restaurant crawl…

 “It was especially for singles, a chance to sample the grub in a few different chow houses, while also chatting to, flirting with, or sometimes avoiding your fellow diners.

 “Maybe not the best idea when your mouth is full a lot of the time, but it was good fun and I even made a new friend.”